-“Our Pricing Model is Easy to Understand”
+“Our Pricing Model Does Not Need to Change”

 According to the study, this lack of focus on pricing may prove costly.
 After years of stability, median revenue yield is down four basis points (to 69 bps), and organic growth has dropped to 6.7 percent, the lowest level in the last five years.
 Meanwhile, forces like an aging client base are requiring firms to re-evaluate their business strategies, including their approach to pricing, to remain competitive.
 Seventy-three percent of high-earning millennial investors would be more likely to work with a financial advisor if their fees were lower.2

 The study helps dispel common myths about pricing and fees and identified ways in which wealth management firms can consider changing their approach to pricing to keep up with today’s advice landscape:

 1. Overcome Pricing Inertia: Most firms feel that their pricing